awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

 ## Clean Up Resources<a name="experiments-mnist-cleanup"></a>

 To avoid incurring unnecessary charges, delete the resources you created after you're done with the tutorial\.
 You can't delete the Experiment resources through the Amazon SageMaker Management Console or the Studio UI\.
-The following code shows how to clean up these resources\.
+The following code shows how to clean up these resources using the Experiments SDK\.

 To delete the experiment, first you must delete all trials in the experiment\.
 To delete a trial, first you must remove all trial components from the trial\.
 To delete a trial component, first you must remove the component from all trials\.